mppapad/mppapad/README.md

 - 👋 Hi, I’m @mppapad
 - 👀 I’m interested in learning new skills on Computer Science & Programming
-- 🌱 I’m currently studying AI on the University of Macedonia
+- 🌱 I’m currently studying AI at University of Macedonia

 <!---
 mppapad/mppapad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.